Worth the wait, a forever home: At home with Brenda and Mark Blanchette

 Simple and elegant wrought iron chandeliers hang from the ceiling and off-white cabinets provide abundant storage space.
 The terrazzo tile floors blend well with the cabinets and granite.

 Geoghegan Builders did all of the renovations in the kitchen and the Blanchettes could not have been more delighted with the results.
 According to Oliver Geoghegan, they literally gutted the kitchen.
 Prior to the renovation, with its cedar beams and smaller space, the kitchen had an informal country-style décor.
-By removing the beams, a pantry and a laundry, and reconfiguring the windows, the room became much larger, brighter and more elegant.
+By removing the beams, a pantry and a laundry, and reconfiguring the windows, the room became much larger, brighter and more elegant, which is great if you want to sell your home, and the use of services like we buy houses in colorado can also help with this.

 A ceramic rooster highlights a large window and a painting of a rooster hangs over the kitchen fireplace.
 Years ago Brenda discovered the painting at Moyanne’s shop.
 She wanted to show it off in the kitchen and had Oliver redo the fireplace so the painting could hang above it.
 Along the mantel are reproduction pieces of Renaissance apothecary jars, also created by Artistica.